 Why were there two messages from God?

 We all live in two realms.
-There is our external world of action and deed; and there is our hidden inner life — our thoughts and desires.
-Often there lies a wide discrepancy between our outward actions and our inner thoughts.
+There is our external world of action and deed; and there is our hidden inner life, our thoughts and desires.
+Often there lies a wide discrepancy between our outward actions and our inner thoughts and intentions.

 The Akeidah occurred differently in these two realms.
 In the realm of actual deed, Abraham offered a ram on Mount Moriah.
-But in his inner thoughts and emotions, in his extraordinary love and devotion to God, Abraham had offered up his own son.
-As the Midrash explains:
+But in his inner thoughts and emotions, in his extraordinary dedication and love for God, Abraham offered up his own son.
+The Midrash writes:

-“As he performed each stage of offering [the ram], Abraham prayed: ‘May it be Your will that this should be deemed as if it were being done to my son: as if my son were slaughtered, as if his blood were sprinkled, as if my son were flayed, as if he were burnt and reduced to ashes.'”
+“As he performed each stage of offering [the ram], Abraham prayed: ‘May it be Your will that this act should be considered as if it was done to my son: as if my son was slaughtered, as if his blood was sprinkled, as if my son was flayed, as if he was burnt and reduced to ashes.'”
 (Rashi, based on Tanchuma Shelach 14)

-The two calls from heaven, as well as the dual blessing, correspond to the two sides of the Akeidah: in deed and in thought, the actual and the potential, the revealed and the hidden.
+The two calls from heaven, as well as the dual blessing, correspond to the two aspects of the Akeidah: in deed and in thought; the actual and the potential; the revealed and the hidden.

-The first call from heaven prevented Abraham from physically carrying out the Akeidah.
+The first call from heaven stopped Abraham from physically carrying out the Akeidah.
 “Do not lay your hand on the boy.”
 This summons related to Abraham’s inner state of holiness, fully revealed only to God.
 “For now I know that you fear God.”
-Only God knew the true greatness of Abraham’s inner soul.
-This level of hidden holiness could not be expressed in action — “Do not do anything.”
+Only God truly knew the nobility of Abraham’s soul.
+This level of hidden holiness could not be expressed in action.
+“Do not do anything.”

-What is the meaning of this unusual oath, 'Bi nishbati' — “I have sworn by My Essence”?
+What is the meaning of this unusual oath, בִּי נִשְׁבַּעְתִּי ,“I have sworn by My Essence”?
 This short phrase refers to both the inner and revealed dimensions.
 God’s Essence is, of course, the deepest, most profound secret.
-An oath, on the other hand, is a promise to take action, to act upon an inner decision.
-(The word “oath” (shevu'ah) has the same Hebrew root as the word “seven,” thus relating to the seven days of creation and the physical world.)
+An oath, on the other hand, is a promise to take action, to act upon an inner decision.1

-This dichotomy of the hidden and the revealed explains the dual blessing to Abraham.
-Why were Abraham’s children likened to both the stars and the sand?
-They will reach for the stars, as they strive to fulfill their inner aspirations of love for God.
-At the same time, they will also be like the sand, with a down-to-earth revealed holiness, expressed in practical mitzvot.
+This dichotomy of the hidden and the revealed explains Abraham’s dual blessing.
+Why were his children likened to both the stars and the sand?
+They will reach for the stars as they strive to realize their inner aspirations.
+At the same time, they will be like the sand, with a down-to-earth holiness, expressed with practical mitzvot.

-The destiny of Abraham’s descendants among the nations also reflects this dual nature.
-In the beginning, the Jewish people appeared as yet another nation in the world, struggling against enemies and foes.
+The story of Abraham’s descendants among the nations also reflects this dual nature.
+In the beginning, the Jewish people made their appearance as yet another nation in the world, struggling against enemies and foes.
 Their inner sanctity was hidden and unrecognized.
-For this stage in history, the Jewish people required the Divine blessing of “possessing their enemies’ gate.”
+At this stage in their history, the Jewish people require the Divine blessing of “possessing their enemies’ gate.”

-But in the future, God’s hidden light on Israel will be revealed.
-The nations will realize that this is no ordinary nation, but the revelation of God’s will in humanity and the entire universe.
-The inner sanctity of Israel will then be apparent to all, and “All the nations of the world will be blessed through your descendants.”
+But in the future, God’s hidden light on the Jewish people will be revealed to all.
+The nations will recognize that this is no ordinary nation; Israel is the revelation of God’s will in humanity and the entire universe.
+They will acknowledge Israel’s inner sanctity: “All the nations of the world will be blessed through your descendants.”